 Figure 16

 The Bit Error and Block error curves for a Rayleigh fade channel are shown in Figure 17.
-As expected the bit error rates have decreased as a result of the Rayleigh Fading Channel.
-The simulated results close match the theoretical Bit Error performance and hence validates the simulation model.
+As expected the bit error rates have increased as a result of the Rayleigh Fading Channel.
+The simulated results closely match the theoretical Bit Error performance and hence validates the simulation model.

 Figure 17- Bit Error and BLER for Rayleigh Fading Channel